Operese/innosetup-cross-action/README.md

-# Inno Setup Cross Action
+# Inno Setup Cross

-Cross-compile InnoSetup installers using Wine on Ubuntu.
+Cross-compile InnoSetup installers using Wine on an Ubuntu runner.

+This action is adapted from https://github.com/amake/innosetup-docker/.
+Due to the extra overhead of spinning up a new Docker container each time and flaky behaviour with `docker run` in Gitea Actions, it was more straightforward to extract the contents of the container to the GitHub Actions format.

+The action does not support Windows or MacOS runners at present, and there are no plans to add support.

 ## Usage